sohail0098/tiny11/README.md

 * dark theme enabled by default.
 * some file explorer config turned on: show hidden files, show known file extensions, ...
 * taskbar aligned to the left.
+* hosts file with telemetry blocking
+* disabled new context menu

 # Known issues: